Basics

 Overall life satisfaction

-Life Satisfaction is one of the most common metrics of human wellbeing.
+Life Satisfaction is one of the most common metrics of subjective human wellbeing.
 This assessment of one’s overall satisfaction with life has been tested internationally, and primary predictors tend to be based on the quality of social relationships and work satisfaction, among others.
 Because of its general nature, this indicator will be used as a baseline from which to assess changes in status for most of the other human wellbeing Vital Sign indicators that are more specific to environmental interactions.
 The overall life satisfaction indicator will also enable better understanding of how trends in environmental health or recovery efforts are affecting overall human wellbeing.

 Key Vital Sign Indicator Results